Fixed Income Research

 Richard co-founded Steinberg Global Asset Management, Ltd. in 1993 with his father, Norman Steinberg.
 The team they formed is reflective of their philosophy of consistency, experience, education, dedication, and excellence.
 It is these shared values that led them to merge with The Colony Group in May 2019.

-Richard serves as officer of the Jewish Federation of South Palm Beach County’s Executive Committee as well as its Board of Trustees.
+Richard serves as Vice Chair of Financial Resource Development (FRD) of the Jewish Federation of South Palm Beach County.
+He sits on both its Executive Committee and Board of Trustees.
 Richard has served as Chairman for the Jacobson Jewish Community Foundation of South Palm Beach County and now serves on its Executive Committee, Board of Trustees, and the Governance Committee of the Foundation’s Professional Advisory Committee.
 He is also a member of the Greater Boca Raton Estate Planning Council.
-Additionally, Richard serves on the investment committee of Bnai Torah Congregation’s Foundation.
+Additionally, he serves on the investment committee of Bnai Torah Congregation’s Foundation.
+Richard also serves on the Finance Committee of the Jewish Association for Residential Care (JARC).

 Richard enjoys spending the precious commodity of his free time devoted to his wife and two children and is an avid golfer and collector of fine wine.